Secure Trajectory Planning Against Undetectable Spoofing Attacks: Conclusions

 \section{Conclusions}

-In this paper we introduce and study the problem of secure trajectory planning, that is, the design of trajectories to guarantee the motion between two desired configurations in the presence of attackers tampering with the measurements and inputs.
-We focus on the case where the robot has a GNSS sensor and a RSSI sensor, and provide an explicit characterization of secure trajectories, undetectable attacks, and their perturbation of the nominal trajectory.
-Further, we provide computational algorithms to compute secure trajectories and optimal attacks, and we illustrate our findings through a set of examples.
-To the best of our knowledge, this work constitutes a first step towards addressing security of systems with nonlinear dynamics.
-Several aspects are left as the subject of future investigation, including a characterization of the set of configurations reachable by undetectable attacks and secure trajectories, the extension of the methods to different classes of sensors and attacks, and the study of secure trajectories and undetectable attacks in the presence of sensing and actuation noise.
+In this paper we introduce and study the problem of secure trajectory planning, that is, the design of trajectories to guarantee the navigation between two desired configurations despite the presence of attackers.
+We focus on the case where the robot has a GNSS sensor and a RSSI sensor, and provide an explicit characterization of secure trajectories, undetectable attacks, and their effects on the nominal trajectory.
+Further, we provide numerical algorithms to determine secure trajectories and optimal attacks, and we illustrate our findings through a set of examples.
+To the best of our knowledge, this work constitutes a first step towards understanding the fundamental limitations of attack detection algorithms for systems with nonlinear dynamics.
+Several aspects are left as the subject of future investigation, including a characterization of the set of configurations reachable by undetectable attacks and secure trajectories, the extension of the methods to different classes of sensors and attacks, the development of robust control mechanisms to operate the system despite the presence of attacks, and the study of secure trajectories and undetectable attacks in the presence of sensing and actuation noise.